raspberrypilearning/motor-robot-buggy-scratch/en/step_6.md

 --- /task ---

-The new random timing should make the game much harder and more exciting but randomising the pen direction will make it harder still.
+The new random timing should make the game much harder and more exciting, but if you randomise the direction of the pen, the game becomes even harder!

-To do this, you will create a `variable`{:class="block3variables"} called `direction`{:class="block3variables"} which will be set to 9 or 10 at the start of each repeat of the `forever`{:class="block3control"} loop.
+To do this, create a `variable`{:class="block3variables"} called `direction`{:class="block3variables"}, set to 9 or 10 at the start of each repeat of the `forever`{:class="block3control"} loop.

-Then, instead of `setting gpio`{:class="block3extensions"} `9`, you will `set gpio`{:class="block3extensions"} to the value of the `direction`{:class="block3variables"} variable, i.e. either 9 or 10.
+Then, instead of `setting gpio`{:class="block3extensions"} `9`, `set gpio`{:class="block3extensions"} to the value of the `direction`{:class="block3variables"} variable, i.e. either 9 or 10.

 Since the variable could be 9 0r 10 for each repeat, the direction of the motor could be forwards or backwards for each repeat.